Price Match Guarantee | Free Shipping $50+ | Easy Returns

 The interaction of these characteristics determines the expression of someone’s doshas and determines how an ayurvedic doctor may suggest the balancing of an individual’s natural constitution.

 Ayurvedic practitioners have an entire spectrum of intaking and monitoring where and how people function within these categories.
+They may determine a person's unique doshic constitution, examine pulse diagnosis, physical examination, and questions about lifestyle and habits.
 More than likely, people tend to reside in one dosha but harbor traits from the other types.

 Tricia Louvar l Mukha Yoga